oracle-livelabs/security/accessgovernance-access-controls/integrate-oag-db/integrate-oag-db.md

 In this lab, you will:

-* To Establish Connection to Oracle Database and Oracle Identity Governance
+* Establish Connection to an Oracle Identity Governance and an Oracle Database

 ## Task 1 : Verify Docker is up and Running